giasemidis/giasemidis.github.io/_posts/2023-12-31-euroleague-midrange-analysis.md

 The play style of basketball has evolved over the past two decades.
 Mid-range shots have drastically decreased in favour of more efficient three-point attempts in the NBA, an excellent overview of the topic is presented in the book [Sprawlball: A Visual Tour of the New Era of the NBA](https://www.goodreads.com/en/book/show/40796173) by Kirk Goldsberry.

 However, how are things evolving in European basketball and Euroleague?
 Here, I don't aim to examine any historical patterns over the years (which will be the subject of another blogpost), but I rather focus on the impact of volume of mid-range shots on a team's performance in the first half of the 2023-2024 Euroleague season (analysis will be updated as the season progresses).
+The analysis can be found on [this GitHub notebook](https://github.com/giasemidis/euroleague-shot-charts/blob/main/notebooks/mid-range-analysis.ipynb).

 This analysis was motivated simply by occasionally plotting the shooting charts of teams, see for example [this tweet](https://x.com/g_giase/status/1713184964483686494?s=20), where I started to notice a pattern that winning teams shoot far fewer mid-range buckets than the losing team.
 However, this observation was based on a handful of games and I wanted to properly examine the subject.